fmoralvi/TUTOR_UNED/README.md

 In the case of topic prediction, a Zero-Shot architecture has been used; which is a type of algorithm that allows learning classes that have not previously been seen.
-Below is a graphic representation of this type of architecture
+Below is a graphic representation of this type of architecture.

 <img src="./docs/assets/images/zero-shot.png" width=1000 height=400 align="center">